LabMaestro

 • Maximum Value.
 Define the maximum value for the dependent variable.

 • Maximum Number of Attempts.
 Define the maximum number of trials.
-Once this number is reached, the method component ends.
+Once this number is reached, the method component ends regardless of how many reversals are observed.

 • Thresholds.